HTML-GUY0/Flappy-Bird/README.md

 - **Base Image** – Animated ground/base without any sprite sheet.
 - **Flappy Bird** – Animated with a sprite sheet to simulate flying.
 - **Saved Score** – Scores persist until browsing data is cleared.
+- **Rotation while flapping** – The bird rotates whenever it flaps like in the original game.

 ---